StudioEtrange/tango/README.md

 * All Traefik2 settings are generated for the services.
 * Take care automaticly of HTTPS certificate generation using Let's encrypt.

-* Advanced pecial features :
+* Advanced special features :
     * Can isolate a specific service network into a VPN (aka attach a vpn to only one container).
-    * Context isolation into a specific folder of all configuration files needed for an application.
+    * Tango can switch between diffrent isolation context to manage them.